The Priest of Satan is the first L.P. from the obscure Swedish black metal

 the song really gets going.
 Sadly, this song is over very quickly.

-"The Sign of the Evil Spirit" is introduced by the sounds of thunder and rain, before
+"The Sign of the Evil Spirit" is introduced by the sounds of thunder and rain,

-tremolo riff filling the silence.
+cold tremolo riff filling the silence.
 The riffs are very memorable, despite being so raw and primitive.